 Try this delicious, tender roast leg of lamb recipe the next time you want to spend a drizzly day inside cooking.
-It takes seven hours to cook, but you do not need to stand over it; pop it in the oven, where it will only need an eye cast over it from time to time.
+It takes seven hours to cook, but you don't need to stand over it—pop the lamb in the oven and check on it occasionally as the savory aromas fill your kitchen.

 Heartily seasoned with herbs, vegetables, and wine, this leg of lamb is roasted until it's falling-apart tender.
 The wonderful aroma the lamb and vegetables create as they roast away makes this elegant, yet homey, dish as pleasant to cook as it is to serve.
 Braised slowly in the oven with vegetables, it's a meal all on its own but is a feast when served with mashed potatoes.
 Provide extra pan sauce for drizzling.